kin5/scribly/README.md

 * `save(parent)`
   * updates the elements text
-  * provide a parent element to search through or leave blank to save all within the document
+  * provide a parent element (must be HTML element object) to search through or leave blank to save all within the document

 * `close(parent)`
   * reverts the elements back to their original state, saves no edits
-  * provide a parent element to search through or leave blank to save all within the document
+  * provide a parent element (must be HTML element object) to search through or leave blank to save all within the document